We're sorry for the inconvenience...

 Germany is a major power with a robust economy; it is Europe's biggest economy, the world's fourth-largest economy by nominal GDP, and the fifth-largest by PPP.
 It is the world's third-largest exporter and importer of products, as well as a worldwide leader in various industrial, scientific, and technical fields.
 As a developed nation with a high Human Development Index score, it provides social security and a universal health care system, as well as environmental safeguards and tuition-free university education.
 Germany is a member of the United Nations, NATO, the Group of Seven, the Group of Twenty, and the Organization for Economic Cooperation and Development.
 It is home to the third-most UNESCO World Heritage Sites.

-At least 20 working days are needed (with respect to a 5-day working week).
-The majority of employees have 25-30 days a year.
-In most cases, the person is required to use his or her sick days during the fiscal year.
-Vacation days may be rolled forward to March 31st of the next calendar year unless the contractor specifies otherwise.
-If an employee has any accrued sick days at the time of retirement, the company will pay the employee for those days.
+At least 20 working days are needed (with respect to a 5-day working week) in Germany.
+Most employees, under their employer of record, have 25-30 days a year.
+In most cases, the employee is required to use his or her sick days during the fiscal year.
+Vacation days may be rolled forward to March 31st of the next calendar year unless the employer specifies otherwise.
+If an employee has any accrued sick days at the time of retirement, the company will pay the employee for those days on behalf of the employer.

-The first six weeks of sick leave are provided by the company and are paid at 100% of the normal wage.
+In Germany, the first six weeks of sick leave are provided by the company and are paid at 100% of the normal wage.
 Any extra payments will be covered by the health insurer after 6 weeks (the amount will not be the full salary and will be determined according to personal criteria).
-When an employee takes sick leave, they must contact their boss and send a doctor's statement if the leave is more than three days.
+When an employee takes sick leave, they must contact their employer of record and send a doctor's statement if the leave is more than three days.

-The notice period shall be at least 4 weeks long, with the length of service increasing as follows.
+The notice period in Germany, as dictated by the employment contract, shall be at least 4 weeks long, with the length of service increasing as follows.
 There will be a month's notice after at least two years of employment.
 A two-month notice period is given after two to five years of work.
 A three-month notice period is granted for employees who have worked for 5-8 years.
 There will be a four-month notice period after eight to ten years of employment.
 The notice period is 5 months for employees who have worked for 10-12 years.
 The notice period is 6 months for employees with 12-15 years of experience.
 Finally, there will be a 7-month notice period after 15-20 years of employment.
+All these are administered by the employer of record.

-The probation period is up to 6 months and is subject to mutual agreement between both parties.
+The probation period in the employment contract is up to 6 months and is subject to mutual agreement between both parties, the employee and the employer of record in Germany.

-Severance pay is not required if the termination is justified and adequate notice is given.
+Severance pay in Germany is not required if the termination is justified and adequate notice is given by the employer of record.
 However, if a position is terminated due to operational changes, severance pay must be provided.
 When severance is paid, it is calculated as half a month's pay for each year of employment.

-Although a six-day workweek is possible, the standard workweek is five days, eight hours per day.
+Although a six-day workweek is possible in Germany, the standard workweek is five days, eight hours per day.
 Employees are not permitted to work more than 48 hours per week.
 Daily hours may be increased to ten hours per day if the employee does not work more than 40 hours per week on average over a 24-week period.
+This is often stated in the employment contract with the employer of record.

 Overtime is typically compensated through paid time off or a higher hourly rate, but the specific rules for a particular employer are typically determined by contract or collective bargaining agreement.
-Frequently, board members and certain management level employees are not compensated for overtime.
+Frequently, board members and certain management level employees are not compensated for overtime by their employer of record.

 Pension insurance, health insurance, unemployment insurance, nursing care insurance, accident insurance, maternity insurance, and insolvency insurance are the seven components of the German Social Security System.
 Except for accident, maternity, and insolvency insurance, which are covered solely by the employer, contributions to those insurances are split equally between the employer and the employee.
 In total, the employer can expect to contribute approximately 20.7 percent of the employee's salary to social security.